Leading Greenhill banker dies in NJ plane crash

 Buckalew, who joined Greenhill in 1996 from Salomon Brothers, was an experienced pilot with a passion for flying, Greenhill said.

-Buckalew had advised on many of Greenhill's largest deals, including Delta Air Lines' $3.1 billion acquisition of Northwest Airlines and Roche's purchase of Genentech Inc for $46.8 billion.
+Buckalew had advised on many of Greenhill's largest deals, including Delta Air Lines' (DAL.N) $3.1 billion acquisition of Northwest Airlines and Roche's ROG.VX purchase of Genentech Inc for $46.8 billion.

-Greenhill shares ended trading almost flat at $35.30, underperforming the Dow Jones U.S. Financial Services Index, which rose 3.8 percent on Tuesday.
+Greenhill shares ended trading almost flat at $35.30, underperforming the Dow Jones U.S. Financial Services Index .DJUSFI, which rose 3.8 percent on Tuesday.

 "Jeff was one of the first employees of Greenhill.
 He and Rakesh were extraordinary professionals who were highly respected by colleagues and clients alike," Greenhill Chairman Robert Greenhill and Chief Executive Scott Bok said in a joint statement.
 "They will be sorely missed and our sympathies go out to their families and friends."

-Chawla had joined the firm in 2003 from private equity firm Blackstone Group.
+Chawla had joined the firm in 2003 from private equity firm Blackstone Group (BX.N).

 New Jersey State police Trooper Christopher Kay said five people were confirmed dead, but could not comment on their identities as the investigation was continuing.